Exactly What to Do (and Not to Do) After Running a Half Marathon

 And sports drinks are a must, according to Marni Sumbal, R.D., an exercise physiologist and board-certified sports dietitian.
 "It's important to consume sodium in your rehydration beverage instead of just plain water so that you don't urinate all that you are consuming," says Sumbal.

 Mandje recommends doing some basic static stretches after the race, paying special attention to your quads and hamstrings to help promote better blood flow to the area.
 Try a basic quad stretch: Hold on to something to support yourself, bring your foot behind you, grabbing the ankle, and slowly pull toward your glutes, holding for 5 seconds.
-Repeat a couple times on each side.
-Then give your hamstrings some love: Lying down, keep one leg flat on the ground and grab the opposite leg behind the calf, gradually bringing it toward your chest.
+Repeat a couple of times on each side.
+Then give your hamstrings some love: Lying down, keep one leg flat on the ground, and grab the opposite leg behind the calf, gradually bringing it toward your chest.
 Do the same with the other leg.
-(FYI, here's what training for a long race really does to your leg health.)
+(FYI, these are the six best post-workout stretches)

 While you're doing that outfit change, you might also want to consider adding a compression sock into the mix.
 Although some research has indicated there could be some effect on muscular endurance, the jury is still out on whether compression gear can really boost your performance while you're running.
-But hey, if you're like Olympic-medal-winning runner Meb Keflezighi and think it helps, go for it).
+But hey, if you're like Olympic-medal-winning runner Meb Keflezighi and think it helps, go for it.
 However, there is evidence to support the use of compression gear after you finish.
 That's because they can prevent blood from pooling in the lower extremities, says Dr. Cardone.
-(See why that's important above!)
-Dr. Cardone recommends putting on a sock that comes up to the knee and keeping them on until you go to bed, to prevent pooling, and to possibly prevent lactic acid buildup and any swelling, he says.
+(As mentioned above, when blood pools to your lower extremities, it can lower your blood pressure.)
+Consider putting on a sock that comes up to the knee and keeping them on until you go to bed to prevent pooling and to possibly prevent lactic acid buildup and any swelling, he says.

 While the timing of protein may not be as critical as getting in those carbohydrates, it's recommended to have a meal containing both carbs and protein within two hours of finishing, says Kissane.
 "The protein will help with repairing and rebuilding muscle after the race," she says.
 (Mandje recommends a recovery beverage that has about a 4:1 carbohydrates-to-protein ratio to kill two birds with one stone.)

-Don't: Melt into the couch for the rest of the day.
+Don't: Melt Into the Couch for the Rest of the Day

 Sumbal recommends a magnesium and Epsom salt bath the night after running a race.
 Dr. Colvin suggests an ice bath, which studies suggest can help reduce next-day soreness.
-(Docs are admittedly mixed on the effectiveness of both, but if you think they work, there's certainly no harm—and we're all about that #selfcare.)
-If a bath isn't an option, be sure to do some light stretching before you get into bed, Dr. Colvin says.
+(Docs are admittedly mixed on the effectiveness of both, but if you think they work, there shouldn't be any harm to enjoying one post-race.)
+If a bath isn't an option, be sure to do some light stretching before you get into bed, says Dr. Colvin.

-We doubt you plan on doing any sort of running in the 24 hours after finishing a race (unless you're trying to break some sort of world record).
-But it's important to remember to ease back into it in the days following — and "don't expect to be where you were in the weeks leading up to the event", says Dr. Cardone.
-While there's no one right or wrong answer since the amount of recovery time you need will vary based on factors like your age, running experience, and how hard you ran, the rule of thumb is to take one day off per mile raced, Mandje says.
-"At minimum, avoid intense runs or workouts and stick to easy jogging in those first 10 to 14 days," he says.
-(More on that here: How Long Should You Take Off from Running After a Half Marathon?)
+Odds are you don't plan on doing any sort of running in the 24 hours after finishing a race (unless you're trying to break some sort of world record).
+But it's important to remember to ease back into it in the days following — and "don't expect to be where you were in the weeks leading up to the event," says Dr. Cardone.
+While there's no one right or wrong answer since the amount of recovery time you need will vary based on factors such as your age, running experience, and how hard you ran, the rule of thumb is to take one day off per mile raced, says Mandje.
+"At a minimum, avoid intense runs or workouts and stick to easy jogging in those first 10 to 14 days."

 Most importantly, listen to your body.
-"If you're experiencing delayed onset muscle soreness (DOMS), it can last up to four days, in which case you should take off from exercising completely until it has improved," Dr. Colvin says.
-Once your muscle soreness has subsided, you can add in lower-impact activities like biking and swimming before you stride back into running, Dr. Cardone suggests.
+"If you're experiencing delayed onset muscle soreness (DOMS), it can last up to four days, in which case you should take off from exercising completely until it has improved," says Dr. Colvin.
+Once your muscle soreness has subsided, you can add in lower-impact activities such as biking and swimming before you stride back into running, suggests Dr. Cardone.
 You'll avoid the scary risk of bone injury and probably enjoy those post-race miles even more.